tompazourek/Heroicons.AspNetCore/README.md

 PM> Install-Package Heroicons.AspNetCore.Mvc.TagHelpers
 ```

-<sup>The package is built only for .NET 6 and ASP.NET Core MVC, but should be compatible with next versions as well.</sup>
+<sup>The package is built for .NET 6 or newer and ASP.NET Core MVC, but should be compatible with next versions as well.</sup>

 Usage
 -----